 Gaming with the PlayStation Gold Wireless Headset

 Playing games with the PlayStation Gold Wireless Headset is a pretty easy experience, with a couple of drawbacks.
 Obviously, this is a PlayStation-centric headset, and that’s the platform you’ll have the best time with.
 The headset brings 7.1 virtual surround sound to PlayStation 4, without the need for added software—it’s just (yet another) a button on the left headphone (to be clear there is an optional app, but you’re not missing anything by ignoring it).
+It also works just fine on the PlayStation 5, though its built-in surround sound doesn’t work—the PlayStation 5 uses its own onboard spatial audio standard.

 Playing games like Fortnite and Star Wars Jedi: Fallen Order, it became immediately apparent how well the surround sound function works.
 There’s nothing quite like being able to toggle between stereo and 7.1 on the fly to really notice the difference.
 The difference in Fortnite was exactly as significant as you’d expect, with game sounds like footsteps and gunfire coming from what felt like every which way.
 However, I was really struck by how surround sound affects ambient sound in Fallen Order — the insect sounds and animal yelps of Bogano really envelop you as you run around the world.